Spoken-tutorial/Spoken-Analytics-System/README.md

 pip install -r requirements-dev.txt
 ```

-* Change analytics_system/config.py-exp to analytics_system/config.py and put the configuration of databases
+* Change analytics_system/config.py-exp to analytics_system/config.py and change the configuration of databases

 * Restore the mongo dump
 ```